mvysny/karibu-testing/karibu-testing-v10/README.md

 Finally, call `msComboBox.selectByLabel()` to select an item by its label, changing the value of the combobox.

+Make sure to depend on `karibu-testing-v23` to gain access to these functions.

 ### Downloading Anchor/Image Contents

 Call `anchor._download()`/`DownloadKt._download(anchor)` to download contents of the `StreamResource` to which the Anchor points to.